System Design Space

 Connector stability

-error rate, restart rate, recovery time
+error rate, restart rate, time to recover

 Related chapters